 Knowing that permission can be conveniently revoked is a reassuring signal of good intentions - it means we intend to earn your interest with valuable and relevant content.
-Include a clearly visible option to revoke consent in emails, in "my account," and in preference or trust center screens where consent is collected.
+It's a best practice to include a clearly visible option to revoke consent in emails, in "my account," and in preference or trust center screens where consent is collected.